 Tip: To cut the other end of the tape to length, press your knife firmly against the tape.
 Then tear off the tape using the knife blade as a cutting edge.

 3. Apply Second Coat

 Scrape off any lumps or bumps with a taping knife.
-Then apply compound that extends about 2 inches beyond the edges of the first coat.
-Lay it on one knifeful at a time.
+Then apply compound to extend about 2 inches beyond the edges of the first coat.
+Lay it on one knife full at a time.
 Then work your way along the joint with the knife at a 45-degree angle to level the compound.
 Scrape your knife clean on the wiping blade of the mud pan as needed.
 Make your last pass one continuous motion from end to end.
 Allow this coat to dry thoroughly as before.